mdjnewman/av-gear-sale/index.md

 Condition:

-- As new, no damage (has always been mounted in the Hard Case Co tour racks shown below or in a sleeve as pictured)
+- As new, no damage (has always been mounted in the Hard Case Co tour racks shown below or in a sleeve as pictured below)

 Resources: